 For many people in China, being poor becomes a driving force to find work in the unlikeliest places.
 For the younger generation eager to eke out their place in the world, it forces them to be crafty entrepreneurs, even if it means illegally selling barbecued skewers at the side of the road.

 I sipped on my steaming cup of tea.
 The pungent aroma of smelly tofu permeated the air.
 A cleaner on a wooden motorised raft drifted down the canal to pick up rubbish that have been carelessly thrown about.
-For a while it distracted me from William Gibson's Count Zero.
-It's a difficult read, if I can be quite honest.
+For a while it distracted me from William Gibson’s Count Zero.